Juvenile Crimes Defense Lawyer in Florida

 - Whether the defendant is a repeat offender

-When a juvenile case is dealt with in the adult system, the defendant is exposed to harsher penalties usually reserved for adults.
-It also excludes them from other sentencing options, such as counseling or education programs offered to juvenile offenders.
+When a juvenile case is transferred to the adult system, the defendant is exposed to harsher penalties, usually reserved for adults.
+It also excludes them from other sentencing options, such as counseling or educational programs offered to juvenile offenders.

-Collateral Consequences of a Conviction in Tampa for a Juvenile Offense
+Collateral Consequences of a Conviction in Florida for a Juvenile Offense

 In addition to the penalty imposed by a court, there can also be collateral consequences for defendants convicted of juvenile offenses.